-LINCOLN, NEB. – Dan Watermeier of Syracuse has been named a ‘Friend of Agriculture’ by NEFB-PAC, Nebraska Farm Bureau’s political action committee.
-Watermeier is seeking election to represent District 1 of the Nebraska Public Service Commission.
+LINCOLN, NEB. – Ben Hansen of Blair has been designated a “Friend of Agriculture” by Nebraska Farm Bureau – PAC (NEFB-PAC), Nebraska Farm Bureau’s political action committee.
+Hansen is seeking to represent District 16 in the Nebraska Legislature.

-LINCOLN, NEB. – Robert Clements of Elmwood has been designated a “Friend of Agriculture” by NEFB-PAC, Nebraska Farm Bureau’s political action committee.
-Clements is seeking election to the District 2 seat in the Nebraska Legislature.
+LINCOLN, NEB. – Mark Kolterman of Seward has been designated a “Friend of Agriculture” by Nebraska Farm Bureau’s political action committee (NEFB-PAC).
+Kolterman is seeking re-election to represent District 24 in the Nebraska Legislature.

 LINCOLN, NEB. – The Nebraska Farm Bureau will hold listening sessions across the state in August.
 The sessions are open to the public and will provide farmers and ranchers with the opportunity to share their thoughts on issues impacting their operations.

 LINCOLN, NEB. – Dan Hughes of Venango has been designated a “Friend of Agriculture” by Nebraska Farm Bureau’s political action committee, (NEFB-PAC).
 Hughes is seeking re-election to the District 44 seat in the Nebraska Legislature.

 LINCOLN, NEB. – Mike Groene of North Platte has been designated a “Friend of Agriculture” by Nebraska Farm Bureau’s political action committee (NEFB-PAC).
 Groene is seeking re-election to represent District 42 in the Nebraska Legislature.